adoconnection/SevenZipExtractor/README.md

 ```

 ## 7z.dll
-7z.dll (x86 and x64) will be added to your BIN folder autmatically.
+7z.dll (x86 and x64) will be added to your BIN folder automatically.

 ## License